enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

-The challenge can be solved in many different ways.
+This challenge can be solved in many different ways.
 Though, I decided to approach it in a static way without debugging or instrumenting the Android app.
 This means, just pure static analysis of the Java and native code.
-The most probably is that several write-ups are released later on with different solutions.
-Personally, I have focused only in the native code of the APK.

-The several files need to be unpacked from the APK.
+First of all, several files need to be unpacked from the APK to be reverse engineered later on.
 For doing that you can use `apktool` or `7zip`.
-Once the APK is unpacked, several files are very important to follow this post.
+Once the APK is unpacked, two files are very important to follow this post.
 These files are:

-* `./lib/armeabi-v7a/libfoo.so` is a shared object and contains ARM assembly code.
-We refer to this when talking about native code (feel free to use the x86 code if preferred)
+* `./lib/armeabi-v7a/libfoo.so` is a native library that contains ARM assembly code.
+We refer to this when talking about native code during this post (feel free to use the x86 code if preferred)
 * `./classes.dex` contains the Java Dalvik bytecode

 **Native constructor: Section `.init_array`**